nitheshkummarc/Revora-Agentic-Payment-Failure-Recovery/docs/architecture.md

 ### Where the evidence for this lives

-The live-verified evidence for the fail-closed behaviour is in the README's "What makes this honest" section, and it should be read there with its own caveats attached rather than re-stated here as if independently confirmed.
+The live-verified evidence for the fail-closed behaviour is in the README's "What's proven and what isn't" section, and it should be read there with its own caveats attached rather than re-stated here as if independently confirmed.
 In
 particular: the injection guard's live results carry a specific caveat about which payloads the model resists varying between runs, and the batch-level